jules2689/json_to_activerecord/README.md

 # JSON to Activerecord

 By placing a json blob in `data.json` and then running `./parse.rb` in terminal, this script will determine and output a basic ActiveRecord format.
+Models will be put in `output/models` and migrations will be in `output/migrations`.
+JSON parsing is printing to console.

 Features
 ---